-Only when I grew older that I realized, not all superheroes are superhumans with blessed powers.
+Only when I grew older, I realized that not all superheroes possess superhuman powers.

-There are not one but countless superheroes living silently amongst us.
+There are not one but countless superheroes living silently around us.

 Two such heroes are my parents.
 As a child, I would always wonder how they could always do everything and solve all my problems.

-Then later in my adolescence, I idolized movie actors for the larger-than-life image that they carried.
-I wanted to be like them, just anyone at least, but I never felt that I was special in any way, forget having superpowers, because I did not feel I was strong mentally or physically for that matter.
-I was just a mediocre.
-One in a trillion who could be ignored easily.
+Then later into adolescence, I idolized movie actors for the larger-than-life image that they carried.
+I wanted to be like them, just anyone at least, but I never felt I was different in any way, let alone having superpowers, because I did not think I was strong mentally or physically, for that matter.
+I was just mediocre.
+I was the one in a trillion and was the one to be missed easily.

-I was lucky enough to not have had major problems in life.
-But no one could help me with my problems.
-They were mine and I was had to deal with them by myself.
-I had to learn my lessons the hard way.
+I had been lucky enough to have big problems in life.
+But no one could teach me a few lessons.
+I had to learn them the hard way.

 One situation I can recall was in 2008.
-Having a job offer in hand, was the culmination point of 4 year-long struggles and studies.
-But the global recession had other plans and all the offers were put on hold indefinitely and it did hit me hard.
-Without a plan, I was clueless.
-The anger, dissatisfaction, confusion, and sadness was just too overwhelming.
-I just had to pick myself up and start mending things by myself, even if it meant restarting because no one knew what could be done to improve my state of mind.
-I did it and in just a few months I was thriving, and life was back on track!
-I learned that I alone have control over my past, present, and future more than anyone.
+Having a job offer in hand was worth a four-year-long of study and struggles.
+But the global recession had other plans, and all job offers were put on hold indefinitely, which hit me hard and left me clueless.
+Anger, dissatisfaction, confusion, and sadness were just too overwhelming.
+I just had to pick myself up and start mending things by myself, even if it meant restarting because no one knew what to do to improve my state of mind.
+I did it, and in just a few months, I got a job with life was back on track!

-Another situation I remember is from 2012 in form of a disappointingly bad boss who was verbally very abusive, and this affected my personal life, physical and mental health.
+In 2012, another challenge came as a disappointingly bad boss who was verbally very abusive.
+It affected my personal life, physical and mental health.
 The negativity around me seeped in and broke my confidence.
 But despite all this, I was back again to rebuild myself.
 This time I promised I would not give up on myself without a fight.
-I discovered a calm and introvert like me could fight against power to protect my self-respect and, I was quite successful in doing that.
-I learned that I could fight for myself even in the most difficult situations.
+I discovered that a calm and introvert like me could fight against power to protect my self-respect, and I was successful in doing that.
+I taught myself to have control of my past, present, and future.

-In my personal life too, I have problems because of my bad choices, I am obese, and I fall off the wagon too.
-Despite this, I still wake up, push myself to exercise every single day because my daughter thinks that I am a superhero and a supermom, so she wants to be like me.
+In my personal life, I faced health problems because of bad choices.
+I am obese, and I fall off the wagon quite often.
+Despite this, I still wake up every day to push myself to exercise every single day because my daughter thinks that I am a superhero, and she wants to be like me.

 Be like a phoenix and rise again from the ashes!